syncfusion-content/uwp-docs/uwp/HeatMap/Getting-Started.md

 Now the SyncfusionControls for UWP XAML reference is added to the application references and the xmlns namespace code is generated in MainWindow.xaml .

-Refer to the following code to add a TreeMap in an application:
+Refer to the following code to add a HeatMap in an application:

 {% highlight xaml %}